Palo Alto Networks Achieves Top Ranking on Newsweek's 100 Most Loved Workplaces for 2022

 Recognized for employee sentiment and satisfaction for the second consecutive year

 SANTA CLARA, Calif., Oct.
-6, 2022 /PRNewswire/ -- Palo Alto Networks (NASDAQ: PANW), the global cybersecurity leader, today proudly announced it has been named a Newsweek 100 Most Loved Workplace® for 2022.
+6, 2022 /PRNewswire/ -- Palo Alto Networks (NASDAQ: PANW), the global cybersecurity leader, today proudly announced it has been named a Newsweek 100 Most Loved Workplace® for 2022, securing a top 50 ranking.
 Leading with flexibility, two-way trust and appreciation, the company is recognized for its positive employee sentiment and satisfaction.

 The Newsweek results, produced in collaboration with the Best Practice Institute (BPI), were determined after surveying more than 1.4 million employees from businesses with workforces varying in size from 50 to more than 10,000.
 Palo Alto Networks' selection for the second consecutive year highlights the company's focus on empowering its employees with choice and personalization, and fostering an inclusive environment where all voices are heard and valued.